 Causes of Hydronephrosis

-We know that there are several causes of hydronephrosis.
+We know that there are several causes of hydronephrosis, many of which do not cause any harm to the kidneys; but in some cases, hydronephrosis can be associated with poorly functioning kidneys.
 Often, it results from a narrowing at the point where the ureter leaves the kidney.
 This condition is called ureteropelvic junction obstruction (UPJ obstruction).
 The hydronephrosis depends on the extent of the blockage and the amount of stretching of the kidney.
-Hydronephrosis ranges from mild to moderate to severe.
-The cause of this narrowing is not currently known but probably develops before the fourth month of pregnancy.
+Hydronephrosis ranges from mild to moderate to severe or graded based on a scale of 1 to 4 (4 being severe) by the society of fetal urology (SFU).
+The cause of this narrowing is not currently known but probably develops when the kidneys are forming around eight to ten weeks of gestational life.

 Hydronephrosis can also be caused when a reflux or the backward flow of urine from the bladder back up into the ureters and kidneys.
 This condition may be hereditary and is a common cause of serious urinary tract infections in children.